-A student will be placed on college probation if he or she fails to maintain a 2.0 overall average and a 2.0 professional average.
+A student will be placed on college probation if they fail to maintain a 2.0 overall average and a 2.0 professional average.
 A student will be flagged if either or both of these averages falls below a 2.0 GPA for two consecutive terms.
 Students on college suspension must successfully petition the college for reinstatement.

 Petitions to drop courses beyond the first two may be approved only when documented circumstances beyond the student’s control prevent the satisfactory completion of a course.

 In all cases, students must file the petition with the PATH: Professional Advising and Teaching Hub, 1060 Weimer Hall.
 Consideration of petitions normally takes 1-2 weeks.
 All petitions must be submitted before the semester deadline.
 After these dates, all petitions are processed through the University Petitions Committee in 222 Criser Hall.

 No CJC student can receive credit for a required professional course in the major through flexible learning study.
 No more than six semester credits of flexible learning coursework can be used to fulfill undergraduate degree requirements.